fdbtrs/IDiff-Face/README.md

 You also might have to alter the root paths under `configs/paths/gpuc_cluster.yaml`.

 ### Setup
-Download the FFHQ dataset (128x128) and put the `70.000` unlabelled images under `data/ffhq_128/`.
-The training embeddings used as contexts during training are NOT provided under `data/embeddings_elasticface_128.npy` due to the size limitation.
-They have to be extracted using the `extract_face_embeddings_from_dir.py` script.
+- Download the [FFHQ dataset (128x128)](https://github.com/NVlabs/ffhq-dataset) and put the `70.000` unlabelled images under `data/ffhq_128/`.
+The training embeddings used as contexts during training are NOT provided under `data/embeddings_elasticface_128.npy` and can be extracted using the `extract_face_embeddings_from_dir.py` script.
 For that, the pre-trained ElasticFace-Arc model weights have to be downloaded from the [official ElasticFace repository](https://github.com/fdbtrs/ElasticFace) and placed under `utils/Elastic_R100_295672backbone.pth`.
-The [pre-trained autoencoder](https://ommer-lab.com/files/latent-diffusion/ffhq.zip) for the latent diffusion training is obtained from the pre-trained `fhq256` LDM from [Rombach et al.](https://github.com/CompVis/latent-diffusion/blob/main/models/ldm/ffhq256/config.yaml).
+The [pre-trained autoencoder](https://ommer-lab.com/files/latent-diffusion/ffhq.zip) for the latent diffusion training is obtained from the pre-trained `fhq256` LDM from [Rombach et al.](https://github.com/CompVis/latent-diffusion/blob/main/models/ldm/ffhq256/config.yaml) please follow their licence distribution.
 For more information, see the downloads section above.

 ---
-### Training a new model
+### Training a IDifface model
 In order to train the model with 25% CPD make sure that the option `model: unet_cond_ca_cpd25` is set in the `configs/train_config.yaml`.
-The CPD probability can easily be changed by creating a new model specification in the `configs/model/` subconfiguration folder.
+The CPD probability can be changed by creating a new model specification in the `configs/model/` subconfiguration folder.
 In addition to that, it has to be ensured that the `dataset: ffhq_folder` option is set and that the paths in the corresponding subconfiguration `configs/dataset/ffhq_folder.yaml` are pointing to the training images and pre-extracted embeddings.
 The model training can be initiated by executing:

     python main.py